micmejia/bible-dump/ASND/Job/Job 28.md

-Ang mga bato roon ay may mga safiro[^a] at ang mga alikabok ay may ginto.
+Ang mga bato roon ay may mga safiro at ang mga alikabok ay may ginto.